kaushalwagle/flutter_intro/README.md

 - v.1.1.~~1~~ = Lecture the final app is built

 ## Release v.1.2.53
-A Quiz ment for personality assessment
+A Quiz meant for personality assessment
 - This release will include everything that was taught in section two.

-## Under Development v.2.4.111[Under develo]
+## Under Development v.2.4.111
-A Personal Expense app to track daily expenses
+- A Personal Expense app to track daily expenses
-- This release will include everything taught on
+- This release will include everything taught on Section 4